-- The right primary bronchus and left primary bronchus originate the trachea in the mediastinum, in line with the fifth vertebra.
+- The right primary bronchus and left primary bronchus originate from the trachea in the mediastinum (the space between both lungs), in line with the fifth vertebra.

-- The right and left main bronchi differs from each other is size, length, and orientation.
+- The right and left main bronchi differ from each other in size, length, and orientation.
 The right main bronchus is approximately 1.09 cm long (compared to the 5 cm of the left bronchus), has a larger diameter, and is more vertical.
-As a result, the right and left bronchi, enter the lung in correspondence of the fifth and the sixth thoracic vertebra, respectively.
+As a result, the right and left bronchi, enter the lung at the level of the fifth and the sixth thoracic vertebra, respectively.

 Continue reading to learn more about the structure, function, neurovascular supply, and associated health conditions of the bronchi!